 Austin always has fun events being hosted, giving you plenty of opportunities to have your cool day in the sun while listening to live music too.

 Scottsdale is a unique part of the southwest, being less “home on the range” and more “Rodeo Drive”.
 Surrounded by mountain views, upscale shopping, and mild temperatures during the day, many call Scottsdale their winter home away from home.
 The city also hosts plenty of weekly art and family events to check out.

 Even though the weather is mild, Pasadena still celebrates winter with a plethora of fun and festive events.
-If your children are feeling left out of having a Snow Day, the Kidspace Children’s Museum has real snow brought in to their museum for children to play in.
+If your children are feeling left out of having a Snow Day, the Kidspace Children’s Museum has real snow brought into their museum for children to play in.
 From late November to early January, the Descanso Gardens hosts their nightly illuminated display synchronized to music, making a hauntingly beautiful even stroll through the botanical gardens.
-And the three-day build up to the Rose Parade is not to be missed, as Live on the Green is an all-ages, free admission festival with the Air Force’s jet demonstrations, bands, and drill teams, face painting, family fun zones, and more.

-While weather on the coast is always a little unpredictable, most winters are generally mild.
-Myrtle Beach has a great mix of beach days and typical family friendly tourist fare to enjoy while offering more adult options in entertainment as well, such as gambling cruises and salons.
+Weather on the coast is always a little unpredictable, but most winters are generally mild.
+Myrtle Beach has a great mix of beach days and typical family-friendly tourist fare to enjoy while offering more adult options in entertainment as well, such as gambling cruises and salons.
 Myrtle Beach certainly offers something for everyone and is a great way to swap sand for snow during the holidays.

 The Grand Strand plaza has numerous outlets stores, shopping malls, and unique offerings.

 5. St. Simons Island, Georgia